Skip to main content

 Assign the seating

 This means that all your wedding guests will be assigned to a specific table and seat.
 This can be helpful in making sure that all of your guests are seated comfortably and that everyone knows where they should be.
 Be sure to provide your guests with a map of the seating arrangements so that they can easily find their assigned seats.
-To help you with this, you could use a wedding seating chart template and seating planner.
+To help you with this, you could use a wedding seating chart tool, which is a practical resource for designing the reception space, along with a wedding seating chart template and seating planner.

 Random seating or DIY seating plan